PINTO0309/human-instance-segmentation/ACTIVATION_FUNCTION_SWITCHING.md

 ## Implementation Details

 The activation function switching has been successfully implemented across all major components of the RGB Hierarchical UNet V2 model.
-When you set `activation_function='swish'`, approximately 49 out of 50 activation functions after the pre-trained UNet will switch from ReLU to Swish.
+When you set `activation_function='swish'`, all 50 activation functions after the pre-trained UNet will switch from ReLU to Swish.

 The implementation covers:
 1. **RGB Feature Extractor**: All activation functions in the feature extraction layers